The early years - "cystic fibrosis" by any other name

 Freeman RG.
 The intestinal infantilism of Herter.
 Am J Dis Child

-Freeman discusses Herter’s 1908 cases (Herter, 1908 above) and notes recent attention has been given to classifying the different types of “dwarfs” described as intestinal (Herter) hepatic (Coutley), and pancreatic (Bramwell).
+Freeman (figure 16a) discusses Herter’s 1908 cases (Herter, 1908 above) and notes recent attention has been given to classifying the different types of “dwarfs” described as intestinal (Herter) hepatic (Coutley), and pancreatic (Bramwell).

 The discussion implies that